greenelab/onboarding/source/communication.rst

 **Lab Meeting:** Lab meeting is held weekly at a location at Penn and also via our appear.in channel.
 Scheduling is managed via a google spreadsheet.
 See the
 #labmeeting slack channel's header for a link.
-Lab meeting consists of three
+Lab meeting consists of two
 components described below.

     * Journal Club
-    * Code Review
     * Braintrust

 **Journal Club:** We have a 15 minute journal club to start  each lab meeting.
 For